Matt20D/cs6111/proj2/readme.txt

 Run ./getSpanBert.sh
 	This should create a folder called SpanBert (not uploaded to GH — too big)
+	MD: we should probably do the sourcing within the file, and have like a pre-program and post-program shell script
+		* this is a lateeeer issue

 Check in SpanBert/pretrained_spanbert and SpanBert/pytorch_pretrained_bert.
 If there is nothing in these folders run the following commands: cd SpanBert
 ./download_finetuned.sh